DallanQ/lost_ruins_of_arnak/QA.md

 [exile-clarification-when-obtaining-reward](https://boardgamegeek.com/thread/3102131/exile-clarification-when-obtaining-reward)

-> When an Item or Artifact card states "Exile this card to gain X," do I need to use an exile action from another source, or can I simply exile it directly when playing the card?
+> When an Item or Artifact card states: "Exile this card to gain X,".
+Do I need to use an exile action from another source?
+Or can I simply exile it directly when playing the card?

 You can exile the card directly as part of playing it to gain the specified benefit.
 The rules clarify that when you play a card with the "exile this card to..." ability, the exile happens as part of that action.
 You do not need to use a separate exile action from an idol, bonus, or assistant.
 The rulebook states: "Exile this card to: When you play the card for its effect, it goes to exile instead of your play area."
 (Page 24, Keywords)